 5. Bespoke Employer Courses

-Payment for such courses is due upon receipt of invoice.
+Payment for such courses is due upon receipt of the invoice.

 Cancellations giving notice of more than 14 days will incur a £10 administration fee.
 Notice of less than seven days will incur all fees.